 Items must be at the curb by 7 a.m. on Wednesday.
 Depending on the types of material set out, several different trucks may be assigned to collect your materials.

+All special bulk collection or appliance pick up are now a prepaid service starting October 2, 2019.
+American Disposal will take payment over the phone prior to service.
 The fee for special bulk collection is $75 per two cubic yards of material.
 The appliance collection fee is $30 per appliance.

 Refuse and special collection services are provided only for the removal of materials resulting from normal residential use and routine home maintenance.
 Solid waste from any work done by a contractor may not be included with special collections.
 Contractors must arrange for the removal of solid waste or contact a private company to make alternative collection and disposal arrangements.
 We are unable to collect the following items: